Killing of John Crawford III: Killing

 Two officers of the Beavercreek Police arrived at the Walmart shortly after their dispatcher informed them of a "subject with a gun" in the pet supplies area of the store.
 Crawford was later pronounced dead at Dayton's Miami Valley Hospital.

 A second person, Angela Williams, died after suffering a heart attack while fleeing from the shooting.
-Her death was ruled a homicide (which legally means only that the death was as a direct result of the actions of another and does not imply guilt or responsibility on anyone's part).

 Police account

 According to initial accounts from Officer Williams and the other officer involved, David Darkow, Crawford did not respond to verbal commands to drop the BB gun and lie on the ground, and eventually began to move as if trying to escape.
 Believing the BB gun was a real firearm, one of the officers fired two shots into Crawford's torso and arm.
-He died of his injuries shortly afterwards.
+Crawford died of his injuries shortly afterwards.

 Store video

 The shooting was captured by the store's security video camera.
 Crawford was talking on his cell phone while holding the BB/Pellet air rifle when he was shot to death by Williams.
 The video shows the officers fired almost immediately after entering the store and sighting Crawford holding the BB gun.
 From the video, it is unclear whether officers gave verbal commands, and whether Crawford was shot before or after he reacted to the officers.